irakones/forecasting/README.md

 where the forecasts were 'similar'.
 Future work is it use more interesting metrics than the Euclidean one to complete this clustering.

-To solve the second problem, we impute probabilties for all our examples in an 'unbiased' way by conditioning the observed forecast with the historical data.
-For example, if we have, in all our histoy, seen forecasts for A_0 to A_10, and we receive an example where we get forecasts for A_5 and A_7 on some particular day, then we 'impute' A_4 to be #(num days where A = 4) / #(num days where A<= 5) * P(A_5).
+To solve the second problem, we impute probabilities for all our examples in an 'unbiased' way by conditioning the observed forecast with the historical data.
+For example, if we have (in all our history) seen forecasts for A_0, A_1, ...,  A_10, and we receive an example where we get forecasts for A_5 and A_7 on some particular day, then we 'impute' A_4 to be #(num days where A = 4) / #(num days where A<= 5) * P(A_5).
+We would use the same logic to impute the probabilities for A_0 through A_10.